The Shires at Oakham

 Meet our Registered Manager

-Amy Merchant is the Registered Manager at The Shires and is based at the Oakham school.
-With more than 10 years experience in caring for children with autism, she understands the huge decision parents make reaching a decision to place a child in a residential school, and does everything she can with her team of staff to make the transition as easy as possible.
+Amy Merchant is the Registered Manager at our Oakham Children’s Home and has more than 10 years’ experience of caring for children with autism.
+She understands the huge decision parents make reaching a decision to place a child in a residential school, and does everything she can with her team of staff to make the transition as easy as possible.

 Meet the Team